-Exact cause of femoral hernia (and other hernias for that matter) is often unknown.
+The exact cause of femoral hernia (and other hernias for that matter) is often unknown.
 The patient may be born with a weakened femoral canal or the area might become weak over time.
-Weakening of the muscle walls is also attributed to straining.
-Several factors have been known to lead to straining, including: chronic constipation, heavy lifting, childbirth, obesity, and chronic coughing.
+The weakening of the muscle walls is also attributed to straining.
+Several factors have been known to lead to straining, including chronic constipation, heavy lifting, childbirth, obesity and chronic coughing.

 Small to moderate-sized femoral hernias often do not manifest any symptoms.
 Large hernias may be more noticeable and may cause discomfort.
 A bulge may also manifest in the groin area near the upper thigh.
 Left untreated, the condition may sometimes lead to other problems especially if the hernia blocks and obstructs the blood flow to the intestines.
 This condition is called strangulated hernia and will require prompt surgery.

 Asymptomatic and small femoral hernias may not require specific treatment.
-However, the doctor might need to monitor the condition until symptoms will progress.
+However, the doctor might need to monitor the condition until the symptoms progress.
 Moderate to large-sized femoral hernias will require surgical repair.